-If an applicant family's voucher term or extension expires before the CHA has approved a tenancy, the CHA will require the family to reapply for assistance.
+If an applicant family's voucher term or extension expires, the CHA will require the family to reapply for assistance.

 INCOME AND SUBSIDY DETERMINATIONS

 [24 CFR Part 5, Subparts E and F; 24 CFR 982]

 A family's income determines eligibility for assistance and is also used to calculate the family's payment and the PHA's subsidy.
 The PHA will use the policies and methods described in this chapter to ensure that only eligible families receive assistance and that no family pays more or less than its obligation under the regulations.
 This chapter describes HUD regulations and PHA policies related to these topics in three parts as follows: